Civics Essay Contest

 The Civics Essay Contest started in 2016 with students writing about voting.
 Subsequent essay themes have included citizenship, leadership, and civic duty.
 Winners receive a TNStars 529 College Savings Program scholarship.

 The Secretary of State’s office is conducting their annual student Essay Contest!
 Our goal is to encourage students to be actively engaged citizens by recognizing their important roles as citizens of the great state of Tennessee.
-The theme of this year’s essay contest is “Why Your Vote Matters”.
-Student winners will receive a TNStars 529 Program College Savings scholarship of $100, $250, or $500 in addition to a trip to the State Capitol.
+The theme of this year’s essay contest is “Why Trusted Sources Matter.”
+Winners will receive a TNStars 529 Program College Savings scholarship of $100, $250, or $500 in addition to a trip to the State Capitol.
 See below for more details.

-This year’s essay contest prompts will be based around the theme of “Why Your Vote Matters”.
-Schools can choose up to two (2) essays from each grade level to submit for the contest.
-Essays should be typed, double spaced on 8 ½ x 11” paper.
+This year’s essay contest prompts will be based around the theme of “Why Trusted Sources Matter.”
+Schools can choose up to two (2) essays from each grade band to submit for the contest.
+Essays should be typed, double-spaced on 8 ½ x 11” paper.
 Parents may help type essays for younger grades.
-See below for the prompts for each grade level.
-Essays should answer our grade level's prompt.
+See below for the prompts for each grade band.
+Essays should answer our grade band's prompt.
 Essays exceeding the word limit will be automatically disqualified.

 ---|---|---|